Kirk Triplett

-Early years
+Early life and amateur career

 Born in Moses Lake, Washington, Triplett grew up on the Palouse in Pullman and graduated from Pullman High School in 1980.
 He accepted a golf scholarship to the University of Nevada in Reno, and earned a degree in civil engineering.

+Professional career

 Triplett became a golf professional in 1985 and played on tours in Australia, Asia, and Canada.
 He qualified for the U.S. Open in 1986 and 1987, but missed the cuts.

-PGA Tour

 In his fourth attempt, Triplett earned his PGA Tour card in December 1989 at the qualifying tournament near Houston, and was a rookie in 1990.
 He won three events during his career: the Nissan Open in 2000, the Reno-Tahoe Open in 2003, and the Chrysler Classic of Tucson in 2006.
 He was also a runner-up five times: Houston Open (1992), Buick Invitational (1995), John Deere Classic (2000), Michelob Championship at Kingsmill (2001), and Bay Hill Invitational (2003).

 A member of the Presidents Cup team in 2000, Triplett claimed three wins and halved in singles as the U.S. won 21½–10½.
 His career best Official World Golf Ranking was 25th in June 2000.

 Triplett's best result in a major championship was a tie for sixth at the Masters, in 2001 and 2004.
 The latter included a hole in one, late in the fourth round at the par-3 16th (Redbud); in the preceding pairing ten minutes earlier, Pádraig Harrington had also aced it.

-Nationwide Tour

 In 2009, Triplett finished outside the top 150 on the money list and lost his PGA Tour playing card.
 On the Nationwide Tour in 2011, he won the News Sentinel Open at age 49 to become that tour's oldest winner ever.